-It’s a wasted opportunity.
+Call it a wasted opportunity.

 Speaking of sin, I just remembered something to do with Christianity.
-Wasn’t Cyprus the place Paul the Apostle first visited during his first missionary journey?
+Wasn’t Cyprus the place Paul the Apostle visited during his first missionary journey?

 Paul the Apostle, one of early Christianity’s most zealous and controversial missionaries.

 A couple of words about St. Paul.
 He was an oafish brute in his earlier years, and hardly a man of God.
-But his vision of Christ on the road to Damascus made him change character, embrace Jesus, and embark on a mission to spread the word of God.
+But his vision of Christ on the road to Damascus made him embrace Jesus, change character, and embark on a mission to spread the word of God.
 En route to Corinth he passed through Cyprus, and the rest is legend.

-Could one then expand the campaign to cover less pious figures, people associated with power, pleasure and merrymaking, like the Ancient Greeks and Romans, who enjoyed feasting on wine during their orgiastic festivals?
+Could one expand the campaign to cover less pious figures, people associated with power, pleasure and merrymaking, like the Ancient Greeks and Romans, who enjoyed feasting on wine during their orgiastic festivals?

 How about the Lusignans, who acquired the island after the crusades, or the Venetians, who purchased it from Catherine Cornaro, Queen of Cyprus?
-How about Selim II (Suleiman the Drunkard), Ottoman emperor, who invaded Cyprus in 1571 to secure a ceaseless supply of wine, his favorite beverage, or so the story goes.
+How about Selim II (Suleiman the Drunkard), Ottoman emperor, who invaded Cyprus in 1571 to secure a ceaseless supply of wine, his favorite beverage (or so the story goes)?